skannea/qdash/README.md

 - Calling the function `qd.showSection` will hide and unhide sections.
 - A box with option `view` will provide a clickable button that unhides one of a set of sections.

-For s section, the following options are available:
+For section, the following options are available:
 | option |  meaning | example |
 |--------|----------|---------|
 | section        |Tells that it is an unnamed section.
 Boxes of unnamed sections are always visible.  |  `<div section>` |